sashinpivotal/scs-workshop-2018/README.md

 ### Hystrix Isolation Stratgies (Lab)

--   There is an error in the “application.properties” file of the "timesheets-server".
-Change it to 5000.
-(Leaving it 2000 will not change the outcome of the lab, however.)
+-   There is an comment error in the “application.properties” file of the "timesheets-server".
+Leave the value as it is.

     ```
     # requests that take more than 5 seconds will “fail fast”: